 UDI Labelling Requirement for Class I Medical Devices

-As part of the EU Medical Device Regulation (MDR – EU 2017/745), another important deadline is approaching: As of May 26, 2025, all Class I medical devices newly placed on the European market must carry a UDI marking (Unique Device Identification).
+In accordance with the EU Medical Device Regulation (MDR – EU 2017/745), another important deadline is approaching: As of 26 May 2025, all Class I medical devices placed on the European market for the first time must be marked with a UDI (Unique Device Identification).

-This regulation is part of the European Union's ongoing efforts to enhance safety, transparency, and traceability in the field of medical products.
+This regulation is part of the European Union’s broader efforts to enhance safety, transparency, and traceability in the field of medical devices.

 What is the UDI?

-The UDI is an internationally standardized product identification system that enables clear identification and traceability of medical devices throughout their entire lifecycle.
-The goal is to ensure seamless documentation, identify potential risks early, and implement recalls and market surveillance efficiently.
+The UDI is an internationally standardized product identification system designed to enable the unique identification and traceability of medical devices throughout their entire lifecycle.
+The objective is to ensure seamless documentation, identify potential risks at an early stage, and implement recalls and market surveillance measures efficiently.

 Components of the UDI